mit-dci/zksigma/README.md

 [bulletproofs](https://doc-internal.dalek.rs/bulletproofs/inner_product_proof/index.html): a faster form of rangeproofs that only requres log(n) setps to verify that a commitment is within a given range

+## Comparison to zkSNARKS

+You cannot use zkSigma to prove general statements.